 Includes the general collection, E. F. Schumacher's personal library, and additional individual / special collections.

 The library’s general collection contains theoretical and practical knowledge on a wide variety of subjects.
 Topics include appropriate technology, development of renewable sources of energy, land reform, peace and nonviolent resistance, democratic governance, worker ownership, alternative agriculture, and environmental sustainability.

-The bulk of Ernst Friedrich Schumacher's personal library and archives were donated to the Schumacher Library in 1994 by his widow, Vreni Schumacher.
+The bulk of Ernst Friedrich Schumacher's personal library and archives were donated to the Schumacher Library in 1994 by his widow, Verena Schumacher.
 The 2,500 volume collection of books, many containing Schumacher’s research notes, and some inscribed by their authors, span a surprising range of topics.